-From time to time throughout our history we have incurred net losses, most recently over the period beginning with the quarter ended September 30, 2018 and ending with the quarter ended September 30, 2011.
+From time to time throughout our history we have incurred net losses, most recently over the period beginning with the quarter ended September 30, 2011.
 We were adversely affected by the economic recession affecting the United States as a whole, for a time by increased financing costs and decreased availability of capital to fund our purchases of automobile contracts, and by a decrease in the overall level of sales of automobiles and light trucks.
 Similar periods of losses began in the quarter ended March 31, 1999 through the quarter ended December 31, 2000 and also from the quarter ended September 30, 2003 through the quarter ended March 31, 2005.

-We expect to earn quarterly profits during 2018; however, there can be no assurance as to that expectation.
+We expect to earn quarterly profits during 2019; however, there can be no assurance as to that expectation.
 Our expectation of profitability is a forward-looking statement.
 We discuss the assumptions underlying that expectation under the caption "Forward-Looking Statements" in this report.
 We identify important factors that could cause actual results to differ, generally in the "Risk Factors" section of this report, and also under the caption "Forward-Looking Statements."
-One reason for our expectation is that we have had positive net income throughout the six years ended December 31, 2017.
+One reason for our expectation is that we have had positive net income in each of the seven years fiscal ended December 31, 2018, although not in every quarter within that period.

 Our Results of Operations Will Depend on Our Ability to Secure and Maintain Adequate Credit and Warehouse Financing on Favorable Terms.
 Our business strategy requires that warehouse credit facilities be available in order to purchase significant volumes of receivables.